A bike helmet is the #1 bike accessory you should buy. This article teaches you how to choose a bike helmet based on your riding style and needs.

 What is the MIPS downside?

 The main downside of bike helmets with MIPS is the weight.
-These helmets are heavier for about 0.88-1.59oz.
-(25-45g).
+These helmets are about 0.88-1.59oz.
+(25-45g) heavier.
 MIPS also does not reduce linear forces.

-Trek explains the WaveCell technology in 3 steps:
+Trek explains the WaveCel technology in 3 steps:

 - Flex – reduces the initial frictional forces.